poole/hyde/docs/basics.md

   (for the link that directs back to the projects page).

 `show_collection`
 : The name of the collection you want display on this page.
 Defaults to `projects`.
+See [Organizing Projects](#organizing-projects) for detail on how to handle multiple project collections.

 `featured`
 : Optional.
 When `true`, project thumbnails will span the full width, instead of only half.